(Today's column is the second in a two-part series about statins.)

 Ÿ Reduction in the risk of dementia and Alzheimer's disease.

 Ÿ Protection of the kidneys.
 Statins may help protect kidneys through their effects on cholesterol and blood pressure, and perhaps their ability to reduce inflammation.

 Ÿ Assistance in controlling the body's immune-system response after an organ transplant.

 Ÿ Antioxidant properties of statins.
 Preventing oxidation of LDL cholesterol can decrease plaque formation.

 More news about statin studies:

-There are reports of amyotrophic lateral sclerosis (ALS) in people taking statins.
+Ÿ There have been reports of amyotrophic lateral sclerosis (ALS) in people taking statins.
 There is no solid evidence that statins cause or trigger ALS, also known as Lou Gehrig's disease, a serious degenerative neurological disorder.

 If you would like to read more columns, you can order a copy of "How to be a Healthy Geezer" at www.healthygeezer.com .

 The Times News, Inc., and affiliates (TIMES NEWS) do not endorse or recommend any medical products, processes, or services or provide medical advice.
 The views of the author do not necessarily state or reflect those of the TIMES NEWS.
 The article content is not intended as a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician, or other qualified health provider with any questions you may have regarding a medical condition.